jonschlinkert/escape-delims/README.md

 > Escape and un-escape delimiters in templates.
 Tested with Lo-Dash, underscore and Handlebars syntax, but could be used with other template engines/syntaxes as well.
 This is similar to the process used by Yeoman on escaped templates in generators.

-Originally from [grunt-readme](https://github.com/assemble/grunt-readme) and [verb](https://github.com/assemble/verb), the escape syntax has been changed to mirror Yeoman's escape syntax for familiarity to users.

 ## Install
 ### Install with [npm](npmjs.org)